trottmpq/pytest-hardware-test-report/README.md

 plugin.save_report('/tmp/my_report.json')
 ```

 ## Format

-The JSON report contains metadata of the session, a summary, collectors, tests and warnings.
+The JSON report contains metadata of the session, a summary, tests and warnings.
 You can find a sample report in [`sample_report.json`](sample_report.json).

 | Key | Description |
 | --- | --- |